ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 language to write, and has so many libraries and resources available just by having such strong Java interop.
 If you've been interested in anything mentioned here, you should [try it out](https://kotlinlang.org/docs/jvm-get-started.html)!

+Also, if you liked reading this, let me know.
+I liked writing it a lot and plan to write more in depth about specific Kotlin features in the future.

 ## Footnotes

 **1:** Domain Specific Language, referring to Kotlin's ability to make what feels like a custom language with inline and infix functions.

+**2:** The Kotlin HTTP framework, https://ktor.io/

-**2:** Kotlin Evolution and Enhancement Process, the Kotlin JEP equivalent
+**3:** Kotlin Evolution and Enhancement Process, the Kotlin JEP equivalent